oci-landing-zones/oci-cis-landingzone-quickstart/terraform.md

 Once variable values are provided, click Next, review stack values and create the stack.

-Next, navigate to the stack page and use the **Terraform Actions** button to plan/apply/destroy your configuration.
+In the stack page use the appropriate buttons to plan/apply/destroy your stack.

 ![Run Stack](images/RunStack.png)